victorrgez/ReinforcementLearning/README.md

 ![CartPoleTactic1](cartPole/tactics/CartPoleTactic1.gif)

 The second one is based on subtle changes of direction, which in the long term would result in getting out of the screen.
-However, the limit of 500 steps per episode helps reduce the evolutive pression of the environment towards the tactic 1 given that normally the environment ends before the agents goes out of the screen (only around 10% of the times this happens before 500 steps):
+However, the limit of 500 steps per episode helps reduce the evolutive pressure of the environment towards the tactic 1 given that normally the environment ends before the agents goes out of the screen (only around 10% of the times this happens before 500 steps):

 ![CartPoleTactic2](cartPole/tactics/CartPoleTactic2.gif)

 You can test these two tactics by yourself with the following script.
-You need to have installed OpenAIGym (https://towardsdatascience.com/how-to-install-openai-gym-in-a-windows-environment-338969e24d30?gi=cdb9345d454c).
+You need to install OpenAIGym (https://towardsdatascience.com/how-to-install-openai-gym-in-a-windows-environment-338969e24d30?gi=cdb9345d454c).
 The weights file (available in the cartPole/tactics folder) should be located in the same folder than the following testing script:

 [Testing CartPole Weights](cartPole/cartPole0TestingCartPoleWeights.ipynb)